-St Abbs is a pretty coastal village popular with divers, birdwatchers and visitors.
+St Abbs is a pretty coastal village in the Scottish Borders.
+It’s popular with divers, birdwatchers and visitors.
 It has impressive rugged seascapes and cliffs.
 Overall, a good introduction to Scotland’s east coast scenery.
 Close to the A1 main road.

 These old sea-going communities that grew up round a natural cliff-girt cove are naturally compact: small harbour, some houses and sheds close by, but the main settlement is mostly higher up, above the cliffs or sea-braes.
 (Scots: slopes)